The Best Waterfall Hikes in Marin County

 Marin County has waterfalls right along the Pacific Ocean, many with waters cascading off the coastal mountains.
 You’ll also find waterfalls along redwood trails and in forest ravines and canyons.
 Let’s gush over the most astonishing waterfalls of Marin County and the hiking trails where you can find them.

 You don’t see just one waterfall along the Cataract Falls Trail Loop, you see nine.
-Both the beginning and the end of this dog-friendly, seven-mile redwood forest loop are accessible by road, with high-elevation heights offering scenic Pacific Ocean views, plus washrooms and picnic areas along the way.
+Both the beginning and the end of this dog-friendly, eight-mile redwood forest loop are accessible by road, with high-elevation heights offering scenic Pacific Ocean views, plus washrooms and picnic areas along the way.

 There are four great, under-the-radar waterfalls—plus a 360-degree view of Marin County from the peak of Pine Mountain—along the Carson Falls hiking path, which even has boulders to sit on and watch the waterfalls from.
 This hike is a hidden favorite among the locals that actually combines a few different interesting paths, but there are maps and hike descriptions available online.

 Cascade Falls is an easy 1.7 mile out and back hike for casual hikers in Fairfax, and you might even see the rare and endangered steelhead trout flopping through the waterfalls.
 It’s natural for them here in their habitat.
 Parking can be found both at the Canyon Road or Cascade Drive trailheads, and a cool wooden bridge highlights the easily walkable path.

 Another light and easy, 1.3-mile hike for adventurers of any level or age, Fairway Falls is a new waterfall area near Novato, just opened to the public in recent years.
 This hiking trail follows a small, adorable stream with plenty of tiny lizards scurrying alongside, and a rewarding, gorgeous waterfall at the end of the path.